EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Introduction

+\item We design an iterative fusion head with a multiscale context fusion module that progressively refines fused representations, improving detail preservation and robustness under challenging lighting conditions.

+\item We build IVOE, an exposure-aware fusion benchmark comprising a synthetic training subset with precise supervision and a real-world test subset with authentic overexposed scenes for evaluation.

-\item We constructed the IVOE dataset with precise annotations of the details in the overexposed regions.
-Additionally, we also curated a test set of real-world overexposed pairs. \item Extensive experiments show that our model outperforms existing methods, producing clearer details in high-exposure regions and significantly enhancing the accuracy of downstream segmentation and detection tasks. \end{itemize} The remainder of this paper is organized as follows: Section \ref{sec2} overviews the related work.
+\item Extensive experiments demonstrate the superior fusion and downstream task performance of EPOFusion under challenging overexposure conditions. \end{itemize} The remainder of this paper is organized as follows: Section \ref{sec2} overviews the related work.
 Section \ref{sec3} analyzes fusion challenges under overexposure and presents EPOFusion and the IVOE dataset.
 Section \ref{sec4} shows the experimental results and analysis, demonstrating the advantages of our method.
 Section \ref{sec5} concludes the paper.